Glorfindel83/SE-Userscripts/AutoReviewComments.md

 ### Suggest account merge
 Please use the [Contact Us](/contact) form to have your accounts merged, to regain full control over your posts.

+# Apple, Chess, ELL, Stack Apps

+###[A] Not a discussion forum
+This does not provide an answer to the question and is therefore deleted; please take a moment to read the [tour] – we're a Q&A site and not a discussion forum.

 # English Language Learners

 ###[A] No reference